cabforum/smime/SBR.md

 The CA SHALL record at least the following events:

-1. CA Certificate and key lifecycle events, including:
+1. CA Certificate and key lifecycle events, including:<br>
-   1. Key generation, backup, storage, recovery, archival, and destruction;
+   i.
+Key generation, backup, storage, recovery, archival, and destruction;
-   2. Certificate requests, renewal, and re-key requests, and revocation;
+   ii.
+Certificate requests, renewal, and re-key requests, and revocation;
-   3. Approval and rejection of Certificate Requests;
+   iii.
+Approval and rejection of Certificate Requests;
-   4. Cryptographic device lifecycle management events;
+   iv.
+Cryptographic device lifecycle management events;
-   5. Generation of Certificate Revocation Lists;
+   v.
+Generation of Certificate Revocation Lists;
-   6. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)); and
-   7. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.
+   vi.
+Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)); and vii.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

-2. Subscriber Certificate lifecycle management events, including:
+2. Subscriber Certificate lifecycle management events, including:<br>
-   1. Certificate requests, renewal, and re-key requests, and revocation;
+   i.
+Certificate requests, renewal, and re-key requests, and revocation;
-   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
+   ii.
+All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
-   3. Approval and rejection of Certificate Requests;
+   iii.
+Approval and rejection of Certificate Requests;
-   4. Issuance of Certificates;
+   iv.
+Issuance of Certificates;
-   5. Generation of Certificate Revocation Lists; and
-   6. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).
+   v.
+Generation of Certificate Revocation Lists; and vi.
+Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).

-3. Security events, including:
+3. Security events, including:<br>
-   1. Successful and unsuccessful PKI system access attempts;
+   i.
+Successful and unsuccessful PKI system access attempts;
-   2. PKI and security system actions performed;
+   ii.
+PKI and security system actions performed;
-   3. Security profile changes;
+   iii.
+Security profile changes;
-   4. Installation, update and removal of software on a Certificate System;
+   iv.
+Installation, update and removal of software on a Certificate System;
-   5. System crashes, hardware failures, and other anomalies;
+   v.
+System crashes, hardware failures, and other anomalies;
-   6. Firewall and router activities; and
-   7. Entries to and exits from the CA facility.
+   vi.
+Firewall and router activities; and vii.
+Entries to and exits from the CA facility.

 Log records SHALL include the following elements: